Lin Mei-hong: Works

-In 2003, Lin produced an adaption of The Beautiful Game.
-In her tenure with Staatstheater Darmstadt, Lin has produced adaptions of several widely known works, such as Jesus Christ Superstar (2005), The House of Bernarda Alba (2005), Macbeth (2005), The Juliet Letters (2006), Ainadamar (2007), Carmina Burana (2008), and Hôtel du Nord (2008).
+Lin choreographed Kavalan Princess by Taiwanese playwright Yu Yuan-keng in 1999.
+In 2003, Lin produced an adaptation of The Beautiful Game.
+In her tenure with Staatstheater Darmstadt, Lin has produced adaptations of several widely known works, such as Jesus Christ Superstar (2005), The House of Bernarda Alba (2005), Macbeth (2005), The Juliet Letters (2006), Ainadamar (2007), Carmina Burana (2008), and Hôtel du Nord (2008).
 Lin's original works, such as Violett, Lila, PurPur, have also been performed by Staatstheater Darmstadt.
 The 2010 performance of a second original work Schwanengesang (Swan Song) during the Taiwan International Festival, was the first time Lin had staged a dance in Taiwan since starting her career in Europe.
 In 2011, Lin premiered Die Brautschminkerin (Bridal Makeup), based on Li Ang's Rouged Sacrifice, in turn inspired by Taiwan's February 28 incident.
 Die Brautschminkerin was nominated for the German Theatre Association's Der Faust award.
 Her second performance in Taiwan took place in 2018.
 The Little Mermaid linked the Hans Christian Andersen story of the same name with Oscar Wilde's The Birthday of the Infanta.
 Lin returned to Taiwan in 2019 to perform Die Brautschminkerin.
 Writing for the Taipei Times in 2019, Diane Baker observed that full-length contemporary ballet performances were rarely staged in Taiwan, naming Taiwan natives Allen Yu and Lin, as well as Ballet Preljocaj, Hong Kong Ballet, and Ballet am Rhein in the full list of performers.

+Personal life

+Lin is married to theatre manager Bernhard Helmich.